-The Balkans is phylogeographically less studied than Iberia or even the Apennine Peninsula despite it is richer in species and paleoendemics.
+The Balkans is phylogeographically less studied than Iberia or even the Apennine Peninsula despite it being richer in species and paleoendemics.
 Phylogeographic studies have shown that the Balkans was not only an important radiation center and the Pleistocene refugium, but it was also the major source of postglacial colonization of Central and Northern Europe.
 In other words, the current species and genetic diversity of Central European biota would look very different without the Balkans.

 evolutionary histories and uncovering cryptic diversity in Eurasia